[wpforms id=”16350″]

 Thus, if you let your friend borrow your car to run an errand for their benefit, and subsequently they crash your car in an at-fault accident, your liability remains limited to fifteen thousand dollars for injury or death to one person, or thirty thousand dollars for injury or death to more than one person.

 Section 17151(a) also confines property damage liability to another person’s car or personal property to five thousand dollars ($5,000) for property damage.
-Again, this is the same amount as required under California’s minimum limits.
+Again, this is the same amount required under California’s minimum limits.

 Yes, you are liable under 17151(a) above.
 Let me explain.
 Other legal theories can bring the registered owner into the case, such as when the borrower is wholly or partially at fault.
 In that case, you have limited liability.